LEAN TO CONSERVATORY

 In general you will find two designs.
 The first will be “all glazed”, the second features panels or brickwork, such as “dwarf-walls” Using any type of solid brick or block-work, however, will raise the overall construction cost of the room.

-The most basic of DIY lean-to conservatories can cost as little as a few hundred pounds, but there are also some spectacular examples of this style of conservatories around and the final look is only going to be limited by your imagination (or budget!)
+The most basic of DIY lean-to conservatories can cost as little as a few hundred pounds, but there are also some spectacular examples of this style of conservatories around and the final look is only going to be limited by your imagination (or budget!) – how about new kitchen conservatory?

 One modification on the roofing design which many property owners seem to find to their liking is to extend the front edge roofing section to create an overhang.
 This overhang protects the immediate outside of the entrance doors & this version is commonly known as a veranda conservatory.